Tactfulgalaxy/Audits-study-journal/day5.md

-# Things to watch for in Defi protocols.
+# Things to watch out for in Defi protocols.

 ## 1. Incentive logic must match intention
 Saw a case where lenders were meant to get more profit as APR increased, but the logic did the opposite.
 Tiny condition mistake flipped the outcome.
 Always double-check if your incentives are actually being enforced by the code.